ikiusen/Ikiusen/README.md

      - Email: thiagofcabrera00@gmail.com
      - Telegram: @ikiusen

-- I'm always open for new opportunities them being job related or learning related.
+- I'm always open for new possible opportunities and challenges.